-- 3.3.
-The new Design Code (as set out in Chapter 4) will complement the revised and consolidated Manual for Streets (and Manual for Streets 2), which is committed to the creation of sustainable and inclusive public spaces and streets, and also the National Design Guide.
-This Design Code has been prepared locally to reflect the special character of the New Forest and encapsulate its special qualities to provide a clear guide for development. - 3.4.
+- 3.4.
 Particular reference and consideration should also be made to the Conservation Character Appraisals and the Landscape Character Assessment (LCA), which set out the special characteristics of these areas of the New Forest in more detail.
 These documents will help to inform site analysis and offer a wider understanding of the site context to help inform the design process, and should be referenced in the prepartion of Design & Access Statements. - 3.5.
 Whatever the size of the development, the layout and grouping of buildings and the spaces created between them, should reflect the locally distinctive characteristics of the site and its surroundings.
 This means that buildings should be grouped together to form a sense of enclosure and define the 'grain' of the immediately adjacent areas.
 Opportunities should be taken to link to existing footpaths, frame a key view or landmark, as well as creating a safe and attractively laid out environment which connects to the existing settlement. - 3.6.
-In terms of key design principles, orientation is an important factor that should be considered at the start of the deisgn process.
+In terms of key design principles, orientation is an important factor that should be considered at the start of the design process.
 Layout should maximise daylight, with a high proportion of southerly aspects, passive solar gain and sunlight to gardens.
 Plotting the sunpath at different times of the year will help determine the optimum orientation. - 3.7.
 Linked to this, landscape design should be an integral part of the design process, so that plants do not grow and mature to block sunlight or key views within the settlements (as highlighted in the Conservation Area Character Appraisals); and the layout should take account of the prevailing weather conditions. - 3.8.
 The National Design Guide highlights the importance of public spaces.
-As a basic principle, buildings should be designed to front the street or public spaces, avoiding blank facades to public spaces. - 3.9.
+As a basic principle, buildings should be designed to front the street or public spaces, avoiding blank facades to public spaces.
+Public space also plays a very important role in encouraging and supporting movement, physical activity, informal and formal recreation and sport.
+This encourages both physical and mental health and well being.

+- 3.9.
 To minimise the impact of cars, communal parking areas should be small, attractively detailed and efficiently laid out.
-Communal parking areas should be as

-- close as possible and overlooked by the property they serve.
-Parking in the front curtilage of properties should be avoided. - 3.10.
+Communal parking areas should be as close as possible and overlooked by the property they serve.
+Parking in the front curtilage of properties should be avoided where possible, or well screened with suitable planting. - 3.10.
 The National Design Guide section on 'Movement' highlights the importance of well-designed spaces.
-Shared surfaces should be designed using locally sourced high quality materials to minimise the visual impact of vehicular traffic and create a pleasant pedestrian environment. - 3.11.
-For larger developments within the National Park, the opportunity to create new high quality public open spaces, using quality materials and street furniture, is a key design principle.
+Shared surfaces should be designed using locally sourced high quality materials to minimise the visual impact of vehicular traffic and create a pleasant and safe pedestrian environment, These should connect to existing footpaths and cycling routes, to encourage healthy living and physical and mental health benefits. - 3.11.
+For larger developments within the National Park, there is the opportunity to create new high quality public open spaces, using quality materials and street furniture, .
 In accordance with the local planning policies, lighting should be low key and directional.
 In the context of a nationally protected landscape, flood and security lighting can be particularly intrusive and the need for them must be clearly justfied in any proposals, so that the extent and quality of the dark night skies are not diminished in the New Forest.